Copyright 2009 AA1Car

 For example, a late-model Chrysler V6 may come factory equipped with a Champion spark plug, a NGK spark plug or a DENSO spark plug.
 All are "factory approved" for the application, so which plug is used on any given day may depend where the engine is assembled, which supplier shipped the vehicle manufacturer a container of spark plugs that day, and so on.

-Here’s something else many people don’t know.
+Here is something else many people do not know.
 Most spark plug supplies sell a full line of spark plugs that fit most makes and models, not just the applications where they are the original equipment supplier.

 Consequently, most spark plug suppliers catalogs list many vehicle applications for which they were not the original equipment supplier.
 They also have cross-reference indexes in the back that help you figure out which of their spark plugs can be used to replace another brand of spark plugs.